 Our Patron Saint

-Bonaventure, like St. Francis, had a love of nature and went on to say that it is through created things that God speaks to us and gives us a glimpse of himself.
+Bonaventure, like St. Francis, had a love of nature and went on to say that all created reality is stamped with God's presence (a vestige), and it is through created things that God speaks to us and gives us a glimpse of himself.
 Bonaventure writes:

 Bonaventure was canonized a saint in 1482 by Pope Sixtus IV, who wrote, "Bonaventure was great in learning, but no less great in humility and holiness.
 His innocence and dove-like simplicity were such that Alexander of Hales, the renowned doctor whose disciple Saint Bonaventure became, used to say that it seemed as though Adam had never sinned in him."
 In 1588, Bonaventure was declared a Doctor of the Universal Church with the title "Doctor Seraphicus" or "Angelic Teacher."
 It is supposed that he was given this title because of his great depth of insight into spiritual things, which he left as his legacy.

 Today Saint Bonaventure is depicted in statues and drawings with a Cardinal's hat and the bishop's crosier (shepherd's staff), and sometimes a crucifix.
 He was made a bishop and cardinal one year before his death in 1274, though he is best remembered as a spiritual teacher.
 His feast day is July 15.